José María Galeano

-José María Galeano (born 18 November 1979) is a Spanish actor, best known for his roles as Father Tomás in Televisa's daytime drama Que te perdone Dios, and as Braulio Padilla in Telemundo's La Doña.
+José María Galeano (born 18 November 1979) is a Spanish film and television actor, best known for his roles as Father Tomás in Televisa's daytime drama Que te perdone Dios, and as Braulio Padilla in Telemundo's La Doña.

 Biography

 Galeano studied political science and sociology at the University of Granada.
 He later moved to Madrid to study acting, and lived there for 11 years.